keu/docs/astro/deploy-code.md

 If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
 If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

+If your internet connection has slow upload speeds, the deploy might fail with the error `error parsing HTTP 408 response body: unexpected end of JSON input`.
+If you're only deploying a change to your DAGs, set up [DAG only deploys](#deploy-dags-only) to deploy your changes over a slow connection.
+To make a non-DAG update over a slow connection, you can [deploy with CI/CD](set-up-ci-cd.md).

 :::tip

 To validate your code before deploying it to Astro, you can run `astro deploy --pytest`.
 Adding the `--pytest` flag makes the CLI run all tests in your project's `tests` directory using [pytest](https://docs.pytest.org/en/7.0.x/contents.html).
 If any of these tests fail, your code deploy also fails.
 This can help you prevent your team from deploying DAGs to Astro that contain errors.